zakodium-oss/react-plot-docs/docs/400_hooks/300_functional.md

   type : `string`<br/>
   default : `false`

-There are 2 steps in order ot implement the wheel zoom:
+There are 2 steps in order to implement the wheel zoom:

 - wrap your plot component in `<PlotController>`
 - add the hook: `useAxisWheelZoom({direction:'vertical', center:0, factor:1, invert:false})`